Beating Waste, Naturally

 The presence of Ethylene causes fruits and vegetables to ripen and decay prematurely and floral products to wilt.
 There is no 'safe' level for ethylene and neutralising ethylene levels after picking will extend the life cycle of valuable commodities, allowing them to be held for a much longer period of time.
 Whilst control atmosphere storage slows decay, it does not prevent the production of ethylene.

 Despite being a small country, where field-to-fork is achievable, the storage of fresh produce remains a problem.
 Temperature, ethylene, pests and micro-organisms are all able to decimate a crop both qualitatively and quantitatively.
 It is vital to ensure that produce is stored correctly, and it is here that big savings can be made.
-Temperature control has long been known to be effective at protecting food from deteriorating, whilst providing an environment which is hostile to micro-organisms and pests, but it is not a standalone solution - particularly when so much of the produce consumed in the country is now brought in from further afield.
+Temperature control has long been known to be effective at protecting food from deteriorating, whilst providing an environment which is hostile to micro-organisms and pests, but it is not a standalone solution - particularly when so much of the produce consumed in this country is now brought in from further afield.

 Fresh Pod technology has been in use across the globe for many years.
 Developed in the San Joaquin Valley in California the technology has been a driving force behind protecting the local fresh produce industry from imported produce by extending storage periods and lessening the need to source fruit and vegetables outside of the country during the slow season.

 Naylor's have continuously invested in technology and other equipment to deliver fresh produce in peak condition to customers across the UK, including processing houses, wholesalers and major supermarkets.
-A family business of four generations and started in the 1930's the business is currently owned and managed by father and son Bryan and Simon.
+A family business of four generations and started in the 1930's the business is currently owned and managed by father and son Brian and Simon.

 Four FP1 filter machines have been installed in Naylor's store rooms.
 The machines will protect 1500 tonnes of produce from rots and moulds in the atmosphere as well as remove Ethylene.
 The organic system is completely safe and draws the gases and viruses from the atmosphere; there are no chemicals involved and no spraying to protect the produce.
 By keeping the atmosphere clear of such damaging agents the produce will stay in a crisp and fresh condition for longer.